alexbejann/bookstore/README.md

 -  **Cosmin George Mucalau**

 ## Books Auction Store
-To run project do `npm run dev`.
-This command will start the server to listen on `http://localhost:3000 `.
+Do `npm install` to install dependencies and to run project do `npm run dev`.
+This command will start the server to listen on `http://localhost:3000
+`.
 ## Admin user credentials
 - username: __alex__